DeviprasadShetty9833/Singly_Linked_List.c/README.md

 *Explanation:*

-> - Node **head is a pointer to the head pointer of list.
+> - 'Node **head' is a pointer to the head pointer of list.
 It allows modifying the actual head.
 > - Link newNode to initial node pointed by head.
 > - Link head pointer to point new node, thus newNode becomes initial node.